 These questions often leave deep indentations as I press my fingertips into my forehead while bowing over my desk.
 On some days, the pressure is so deep I can almost feel my prefrontal cortex.
 But, yesterday, I knew I needed to ready myself for the children, so I yanked my hand down away from my head and put on my happy face.
 Little did I know the answers to my rhetorical questions lay in these young kids who awaited me.

-First, was a beautiful, very precociously developed, thirteen-year-old girl who hates her body and by association herself.
+First, was a pretty, very precociously developed, thirteen-year-old girl who hates her body and by association herself.
 As I was speaking with her she picked up her cell phone, pushed a button and brought it to her ear almost as unconsciously as brushing a hair behind one’s ear.
 As I asked her to put the phone away, I fumbled looking to offer her a better connection with me.
 I asked her and her mom a few of the perfunctory questions but my words sounded hollow.
 Even at her age, I could tell there were already too many chapters to her story and too few cutesy nutritional clichés that could assuage her experience of being fat.

-Next, was a six-year old boy.
+Next, was a six-year-old boy.
 He is a big boy at 100 lbs.
 He was accompanied by both of his very big parents who were eager to help their son as well as themselves.
 With the boy quickly picking his way through the things in my crowded office I needed a distraction fast.
 I passed the dad these fun picture cards I have where different scenes are creatively constructed out of fruits and vegetables–while asking the mom for some history.

-Dad did successfully engage the boy while Mom described to me that he started on whole milk as a one month old infant because her WIC checks for formula were stolen.
-Since then he has always drank a lot of milk at will without limit–until very recently.
+Dad did successfully engage the boy while Mom described to me that he started on whole milk as a one-month-old infant because her WIC checks for formula were stolen.
+Since then he has always drunk a lot of milk at will without limit–until very recently.
 How much milk did she say he drank a day?
 Why had she not gotten new WIC checks?
 Already, six years of details had passed me by due to my split attentions.
 What else was already missed in this young boy’s story and by how many people?
 Done looking at the cards, the child slid off his dad’s lap and came and stood right in front of me.
 He asked me the hardest question to answer simply–Is milk good for you?

 And then, a lovely, smart and very insightful thirteen-year-old came and placed her presence before me.
 Within the passing of our first few shared sentences, she told me that she doesn’t eat breakfast or lunch at school because she does not want the other kids to make fun of her.
 At 271 pounds she has lost the right to eat in peace.
 A right so assumed we don’t even define it–has already been denied this child–and who knows what else has accompanied this loss.
-And dinner, she eats in her bedroom in front of the TV.
+And dinner, she eats in her bedroom in front of the television.

 Her mom, full of appropriate concern then joined us.
 She assumed responsibility for a household with much dysfunction in regard to structure and care associated with food and eating but she was more guilty of love than neglect.
-Still, her daughter now has abnormal glucose and insulin levels, has had to undergo an ultrasound for a ovarian cyst related to hormonal imbalance, suffers from depression and has already been on a number of medications for various issues.
+Still, her daughter now has abnormal glucose and insulin levels, has had to undergo an ultrasound for an ovarian cyst related to hormonal imbalance, suffers from depression and has already been on a number of medications for various issues.